NeoGeographyToolkit/StereoPipeline/docs/sfs_usage.rst

 distance (GSD)* of the images, for optimal results.
 That one can be found with ``mapproject`` (:numref:`mapproject`).

+Above the interpolated DEM was created with bicubic spline interpolation, which is preferable to the default nearest neighbor interpolation, and it was saved internally using blocks of size 256 x 256, which ASP handles better than the GDAL default with each block as tall or wide as a row or column.

 Image selection and sorting by illumination
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^